mikalojuszrg/Project-Pictures-Website/README.md

+# Getting Started

+To start the project, run the command yarn dev.

 # Technologies used

 -React
 -TypeScript
 -SCSS modules(BEM)

 # What I would improve

--Image display (fetched images are different (vertical (most of them) and horizontal), so I had to make compromises to balance between the need for pixel-perfect design and finding a solution for displaying images accurately despite them being in different ratios.
-There's still room for improvement, though)
+-Image display: Fetched images are different (mostly vertical and horizontal), so compromises had to be made to balance between the need for pixel-perfect design and finding a solution for displaying images accurately despite them being in different ratios.
+There's still room for improvement, though.

--Testing (more extended unit testing needed for components and pages)
+-Testing: More extended unit testing is needed for components and pages.

--Accessibility (still plenty to do, such as tabbing throughout all photos)
+-Accessibility: There is still plenty to do, such as tabbing throughout all photos.

--Performance (according to Google's Lighthouse, the mobile performance of this website is quite poor compared to the desktop version.
-Adjustments can be done concerning the number of images fetched for the mobile, also the quality of the images)
+-Performance: According to Google's Lighthouse, the mobile performance of this website is quite poor compared to the desktop version.
+Adjustments can be made concerning the number and quality of images fetched for the mobile version.